Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Upper Bound Estimation

-Just considering chains gives us an algorithm for calculating upper bounds: consider as many chains as possible, reduce them, construct an LP problem, and solve it using the simplex method to obtain penalty $P$.
+Using chains alone, we can already calculate a non-trivial upper bound: find as many chains as possible, reduce them, construct an LP problem, and solve it using an appropriate method to obtain penalty $P$.
 Then the upper bound is the difference $Q_{max} = \overline{Q} - P$.
-By as many as possible, we mean as many as we can find, and a simplex method can handle in a reasonable time (in our experiments, we used all penalizing chains with three and four nodes).
+By as many as possible, we mean as many as we can find and a solver can handle in a reasonable time (in our experiments, we used all penalizing chains with three and four nodes).
 The following algorithm formalizes these steps.

-We note here that while adding more chains, in general, helps to construct better estimates of the upper bound, it is possible that even after considering all chains, the best penalty will not reach its maximum for the whole network.
-We show an example of such a network in Figure~\ref{fig:Unresolvable}.
+We note here that while adding more chains, in general, helps to construct tighter upper bounds, it is possible that even after considering all chains, the upper bound will not become sharp, i.e., it will not reach the optimal value of the objective function.
+We show an example of such a network in Fig.~\ref{fig:Unresolvable}.
 Moreover, we proved that solution to relaxed problem~(\ref{eq:ILP}) (i.e., when constraints $x_{ij}\in\{0,1\}$ are replaced with $x_{ij}\in[0,1]$) always finds at least as tight upper bounds as considering only chains as penalizing subnetworks (see Appendix~\ref{sect:Appendix}).
 Nevertheless, we will show that chains alone can already give a tight upper bound for many networks while the resulting LP problem is smaller and faster to solve.
 Furthermore, the main advantage of our framework is that it allows us to use not only chains but any penalizing subnetworks.